Suicide prevention in Singapore: signs to look for in your loved ones and places to get help in Singapore for those in crisis.

 Here is a shocking fact for you: suicide is the leading cause of death in people aged from 10 to 29 here in Singapore.
 If that isn’t a frightening statistic, then we don’t know what is.
 Mental health is a serious topic that isn’t discussed nearly enough, and yet it’s a subject that affects so many, the world over.
 The increasing pressures of our personal and professional lives can lead to moments of hopelessness, and sometimes it’s just too tough to put up our hands and say, “I really need some help.”

-But World Suicide Prevention Day is coming up on 10 September 2024, and we think that if society wants to help break the taboos that surround this devastating topic, we all need to start by talking to one another about our well-being, our worries, our fears and our overwhelming thoughts.
+But World Suicide Prevention Day is coming up on 10 September 2025, and we think that if society wants to help break the taboos that surround this devastating topic, we all need to start by changing the narrative.
+This means talking to one another about our well-being, our worries, our fears and our overwhelming thoughts.
 So let’s kick this off by saying: despite the shiny, happy life that social media often portrays, we ourselves have known and lost loved ones to suicide.
 That fact can never change.
 But we do hope that by reading this you can try and help anyone in your circle who may feel vulnerable.
-And, to recognise in yourselves that if you are struggling, there is always another way.
+And, recognise in yourselves, if you are struggling, that there is always another way.

 Suicide facts and figures in Singapore and worldwide